-Upon the consummation of this offering, our board of directors will consist of members, who are Messrs.
-Wasserstein, , who is an independent director.
-During the year following this offering, we expect to appoint additional directors.
-Following such appointments, we will have a -member board, the majority of whom we expect to satisfy the independence standards established by the applicable rules, including the Sarbanes-Oxley Act of 2002, of the SEC and the NYSE.
+Upon the consummation of this offering, we currently expect that our board of directors will consist of five members, who are Messrs.
+Wasserstein, Clark, Jones, Jordan and Orsatelli.
+During the year following this offering, we expect to appoint between two and four additional directors.
+Following such appointments, we will have a seven- to nine-member board, the majority of whom we expect to satisfy the independence standards established by the applicable rules, including the Sarbanes-Oxley Act, of the SEC and the NYSE.
 It is anticipated that our board of directors will meet at least quarterly.
 We expect at least half of our independent directors will be non-U.S. residents at the time of their appointment.